flynn-chen/air-canvas/README.md

 ### Running

-For macOS users,
-a terminal will pop up and ask for your password for sudo, because keyboard tracking requires multi-threading.
+1. Unplug from external monitor

-double click
+2. double click
 ```
 run.command
 ```
    or for advanced users:
 ```
 sudo python air_canvas.py
 ```

+3. For macOS users,
+a terminal will pop up and ask for your password for sudo, because keyboard tracking requires multi-threading, enter you password and a two windows should pop up.

 ### Usage